StanislavKoncebovski/Albireo/Data/albireo.md

 # Source
 The data in albireo.csv are borrowed from http://www.astronexus.com/hyg

-(originally callted there hygfull.csv).
+(originally called there hygfull.csv).
 It contains all stars brighter than magnitude +9.0, or closer than 50 parsecs (87476 stars at the time of downloading.)

 # Contents